arthurborgesdev/mint/README.md

   - He or She needs to provide:
     - Name (first or full)
     - email
-    - Country (they need to search by it on a input)
+    - Country (they need to search it on a select input)
     - password
     - prefered contact info (text field, can be updated when he or she needs it)

   - A logged user can showcase its products for free, putting photos, description, title, contact information and price.
-He or She only needs to create a profile with name, phone number and Location.
+He or She only needs to create a profile.

 - The service will be always free for everyone